vetras/ts-express-decorators-wiki/Quick-start.md

 ## Create your express server

-TsExpressDecorators provide a `ServerLoad` class to configure your express quickly.
+TsExpressDecorators provide a `ServerLoad` class to configure your Express application quickly.
 Just create a `server.ts` in your root project, declare a new `Server` class that extends [`ServerLoader`](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader).

 ### Version 1.4.x (with decorator)